Find products

 Window Gallery

-A free exhibition exploring housing space standards in six countries
+A free exhibition exploring housing standards in six countries

-What does a typical English home look like?
+What does a typical home in England look like?

-How does the housing space in England compare to homes in other countries?
-Furthermore, who designs these homes?
+How does it compare to housing in other countries?
+How are these homes designed?
 And, what is it like to live in them?

-Based on a three-year study of recently built affordable and subsidised housing in England, Chile, China, the Netherlands, Switzerland, and Spain, this exhibition explores these questions through 37 in-depth case studies of homes and the lived experiences of their residents.
+Based on a three-year study of recently built affordable and subsidised housing in England, Chile, China, the Netherlands, Spain, and Switzerland, this exhibition explores these questions through 37 in-depth case studies that document typical homes and the lived experiences of their residents.

 • physical models